AhmadWaleed/AhmadWaleed.github.io/blog/_posts/2025-2-08-using-sql-views-for-business-logic-separation.md

 ### When Should You Use This Approach?

 - If your business logic requires separating different update responsibilities.
-- If you want database-enforced constraints without adding complex validation logic in Go.
+- If you want database-enforced constraints without adding complex validation logic in business logic.
 - If you need clean repository interfaces that align with business operations.

 ### When Not to Use It?